 You will notice several route alternatives on the map below, that I will describe.
 One is the alternative from the albergue, vs from town, one is an official alternative halfway through the route and the other is a local-made alternative in the town of Villanueva de la Peras, to guide you by their establishment.
 A day of choices!

 Santa Marta de Tera is a pinch point for pilgrims, having only one albergue with a mere 14 beds.
-The Camino Levante joins here from the east and there may be even more pilgrims vying for these few beds.
 It was problematic for us when we were there, even in October, so have a back-up plan in the event that you arrive and the albergue is full.

 If you must keep walking to find a bed, or take a taxi to another town, plan on spending at least a small amount of time seeing the historic, Romanesque church in Santa Marta before you move on!
 See farther below for photos of this extraordinary and historic place.